 Your car insurance rates will not automatically go up because you were in a minor collision.
 Factors such as fault and the value of the damage will affect how your carrier handles the accident.
 In the days and weeks after your collision, take the following steps to settle your claim.

-- If you carry uninsured or underinsured motorist insurance, you may want to file a claim with your insurance carrier.
+- If you carry uninsured or underinsured motorist insurance, you may want to take advantage of your own policy benefits if the other driver's insurance proves inadequate.

 Even if there is no damage to any of the cars involved in the minor traffic collision, it's still a good idea to call your insurance carrier and let them know what happened.
 This way, if the other driver's story changes over time, you'll have some evidence supporting your record of events.